 Alright, a quick note on sore muscles – bring a diclofenac-based gel or a similar anti-inflammatory that will help you relieve the ache.
 Honestly, the best way to avoid soreness is to be fit and used to walking, but you should also try to keep your backpack as light as possible, so you won’t strain your joints, especially your knees and spine.

-Keep a small amount of cash on hand to last you a few days, because not all of the places you visit will have ATM machines.
+Keep a small amount of cash on hand to last a few days because not all places you visit will have ATM machines or accept card payments.
 Keep your water bottle in a pocket that’s easy to reach, and if you’re not sure about its quality, use water purification tablets.
-Water is generally good along the Camino and people very rarely have any issues.
-Sometimes there will be long stretches of time where you won’t get to refill your bottle, so make sure to sip slowly.
+Water is generally good along the Camino, and people rarely have any issues.
+Sometimes there will be long stretches where you won’t get to refill your bottle, so make sure to sip slowly.

-These are the things you don’t necessarily need, but that can make your trip more enjoyable, are easy to pack, and won’t make you feel guilty for bringing them.
-My favorite thing to bring is a novel because it’s a very easy form of entertainment, and the Camino can be a good chance to catch up on some reading.
+These are the things you don’t necessarily need but that can make your trip more enjoyable, are easy to pack, and won’t make you feel guilty for bringing them.
+My favorite thing to bring is a novel because it’s a very easy form of entertainment, and the Camino de Santiago can be a good chance to relax with a good book.

 While one light book is a good idea, what’s even better is bringing a Kindle or light tablet that can hold a bunch of books and is light, slim, and generally has a battery that can last for weeks without charging.
 Whatever you pick, bring a small headlamp with you, which you can attach to whatever you’re reading without having to hold the flashlight or disturb other people if you want to enjoy your novel.

 If there’s one thing that has meant the world to me on Camino de Santiago, it’s a journal.
-Can you honestly think of a better opportunity to scribble down your thoughts and feelings than on this adventure?
+Can you honestly think of a better opportunity to record your thoughts and feelings than on this adventure?
 (Remember to take a pen)

 This should go without saying but bring your good mood along.
 The Camino de Santiago can transform you as a person, so approach it with an open heart, friendliness, and excitement.
 You’re guaranteed to have an unforgettable experience.

 I had no idea the first time I walked the Camino Frances.
-The internet was young and there were few guidebooks.
+The internet was young, and there were few guidebooks.
 So, went prepared for being lost in the mountains for four weeks.
-This is my list of thing that I didn’t need and ended up giving away to make my backpack lighter.
+This is my list of things I didn’t need and gave away to make my backpack lighter.

 - Mosquito net

-- Water filters – though I do know people that use them all the time, even when at home.
+- Water filter – though I do know people who use them all the time, even at home.

-I am sure there were many more item, my backpack was 15kg, way too heavy.
+I am sure there were many more items, my backpack was 15kg, way too heavy.